laiweileeee/krypt-will/README.md

 - [x] Mint Page - For Gov to mint NFTs to will owners
 - [ ] Simulate Death Page - For Gov to simulate will owners' death and execute will

+Note: I'm not sure how complex it should be but these are the base functionality needed, can extend more after

 # How to start

 Clone `KryptWill`: